Baagsma/PBQA/README.md

 [Qdrant](https://github.com/qdrant/qdrant-client) is a vector database that provides an API for managing and querying text embeddings.
 PBQA uses Qdrant to store and retrieve text embeddings.

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is a C++ library that provides an easy-to-use interface for running LLMs on a wide variety of hardware.
 It includes support for Apple silicon, x86 architectures, and NVIDIA GPUs, as well as custom CUDA kernels for running LLMs on AMD GPUs via HIP.
 PBQA uses llama.cpp to interact with LLMs.

+[Pydantic](https://github.com/pydantic/pydantic) is a Python library that provides a powerful and flexible way to define data models.

 PBQA was originally developed by Bart Haagsma as part of different project.
 If you have any questions or suggestions, please feel free to contact me at dev.baagsma@gmail.com.